-For Shares Directly Registered in the Name of the Shareholder: If you return your signed proxy but do not indicate your voting preferences, the Company will vote on your behalf "FOR" the election of the nominated directors and "FOR" the ratification of the appointment of Grant Thornton LLP.
+For Shares Directly Registered in the Name of the Shareholder: If you return your signed proxy but do not indicate your voting preferences, the Company will vote on your behalf "FOR" the election of the nominated directors, "FOR" the ratification of the appointment of Grant Thornton LLP, "FOR" approval of the compensation of the Company's named executive officers, and for the approval of a non-binding, advisory vote "EVERY ONE YEAR" on the compensation of the Company's named executive officers.
 If any other matter properly comes before the shareholders for a vote at the Annual Meeting, the proxy holders will vote your shares in accordance with their best judgment.

 For Shares Registered in the Name of a Brokerage Firm, Bank, Broker-Dealer or Other Similar Organization: If your shares are held in street name, your brokerage firm, bank, broker-dealer or nominee will ask you how you want your shares to be voted.
 If you provide voting instructions, your shares must be voted as you direct.
 If you do not furnish voting instructions with respect to shares registered in the name of organizations that are not governed by New York Stock Exchange ("NYSE") Rule 452, those shares will not be voted at the meeting because such organizations do not have discretionary voting power.
 If you do not furnish voting instructions to brokerage firms that are governed by NYSE Rule 452, one of two things can happen, depending upon whether a proposal is "routine."
-Under NYSE Rule 452, brokerage firms have discretion to cast votes on routine matters, such as the ratification of the appointment of an independent auditor, without voting instructions from their clients.
-Brokerage firms are not permitted, however, to cast votes on "non-routine" matters, such as the election of directors, without such voting instructions.
+Under NYSE Rule 452, brokerage firms, banks, broker-dealers and other similar organizations have discretion to cast votes on routine matters, such as the ratification of the appointment of an independent auditor, without voting instructions from their clients.
+Brokerage firms, banks, broker-dealers and other similar organizations are not permitted, however, to cast votes on "non-routine" matters, such as the election of directors, votes on the compensation of the Company's named executive officers or votes on the frequency of holding a vote on the compensation of the Company's named executive officers, without such voting instructions.